Everything Belongs to the Cosmos.

 Grant’s interest in Polish literature began over 20 years ago, when she first read Wislawa Szymborska’s work and embarked on representing the poem “Possibilities” as a drawing without paper, made out of wire, in 2001.
 These sculptures and works stemming from them are now the subject of a solo show at the Adam Mickiewicz Museum of Literature in Warsaw, Poland, Alexandra Grant.
 Word.
 Image.
 Space, a survey of her work that presents a long-term interest in Polish literature and experimental writing, focusing on works inspired by Szymborska and Michael Joyce.

-A public conversation lead by Lloyd Jones and Orliński, featuring Adamowicz, Dąbrowska, Fiedorczuk, Rolando, and Zajączkowska, will take place on November 23rd at 4pm.
+A public conversation lead by Lloyd Jones and Orliński, featuring Adamowicz, Dąbrowska, Fiedorczuk, and Rolando will take place on November 23rd at 4pm.

 A bilingual catalog of Everything Belongs to the Cosmos will be released in January 2025.
 The book will include an essay by Orliński, as well as the texts by the six Polish writers and poets.